NEW Erin Rogers plays her first gig with her new chromatic dulci.

 David Beede Chomatic Mountain Dulcimer Demo by Stephen Seifert from Stephen Seifert on Vimeo.

-Contact info is on the price list PDF too.
+New Waiting List system info here Contact info is on the waiting list PDF too.

 A little tour of a walnut, spruce and ebony dulcimer.